 The VA loan funding fee can range from 0.5% of the mortgage for an IRRRL to 3.3% for a 0%-down purchase of a subsequent (not first-time homeowner) purchase.

 You can choose to pay this fee in cash at closing, or you can roll the funding fee into the cost of your home (most do the latter, but you can do it either way).

 Whichever you choose to do, you need to account for it when comparing the overall cost of your home loan.

 However, there are several exceptions to the VA’s funding fee policy, where this fee does not apply.

 - If you are a veteran receiving disability benefits (or would otherwise be eligible for benefits except that you are retired or still on active duty)

 - If you are a surviving spouse of a veteran who died in service or from a service-related disability

 This may or may not be a significant difference.

-However, you should run the numbers (down payment, closing costs, funding fees, mortgage, principal, and mortgage interest) for a VA & conventional mortgage, then make your decision.
+However, you should run the numbers (down payment, closing costs, funding fees, mortgage, principal and mortgage interest) for a VA and conventional mortgage, then make your decision.

 VA loan interest rates are always competitive with conventional mortgage rates and are often lower.